The New Congress: Fewer Christians But Still Religious

 It is also possible that politicians are, in fact, more likely to be tied to a faith tradition than the general public might be.

-"Political leaders tend to be deeply embedded in the institutional life of their communities," says Green, who also serves as a Senior Fellow with the Pew Forum on Religion and Public Life.
+"Political leaders tend to be deeply embedded in the institutional life of their communities," says Green.
 "They are much more likely to belong to the Rotary Club or be members of a charity or a professional association, and in most places in the United States, religious institutions are part of the local community infrastructure."

 Given those factors, Green says, "It would not be surprising that [politicians] are more involved in religious institutions than the voters they represent simply because of the way one becomes an elected official, which is by networking with other leaders in the community."